pmoore/MMM-crypto-portfolio/README.md

 ## Contributors
 <a href="https://github.com/Klizzy/MMM-cryptocurrency">Klizzy</a> for translations and multiple currencies.
 <a href="https://github.com/olexs/MMM-cryptocurrency">olexs</a> for currencies graphs and significant digits.
+<a href="https://github.com/mateodanelli/MMM-cryptocurrency>Mateo</a> For the fantastic base of this module.

 The MIT License (MIT)
 =====================

-Copyright © 2017 Matteo Danelli
+Copyright © 2018 SpoturDeal - Carl

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation